-The Vakil Mosque is located in Shiraz, southern Iran, situated to the west of the Vakil Bazaar next to its entrance.
-The mosque was built between 1751 and 1773, during the Zand period; however, it was restored in the 19th century during the Qajar period.
+You can find the impressive Vakil Mosque in Shiraz, southern Iran.
+It situated in the west of the Vakil Bazaar next to its entrance.
+The mosque constructed between 1751 and 1773, during the Zand dynasty.
+However, it was restored in the 19th century during the Qajar era.

 Wider than Nasir ul-Mulk, Vakil mosque counts some 48 imposing pillars and a menbar (pulpit) with fourteen marble stairs that completed the scene of luxury and royal majesty.

-The big yard of the mosque is surrounded by walls and two big buildings for praying.The ceiling and the walls all have spectacular design and beautiful colors.
+The big yard of the mosque includes two big buildings for praying.The ceiling and the walls all have spectacular design and beautiful colors.

-All ceiling decoration has been made by colorful bricks except the one line coming from the southern eyvan directly toward the mihrab of the mosque.
+All ceiling decoration are with colorful bricks except the one line coming from the southern “Ivan” directly toward the “Mihrab” of the mosque.